Maleo: Current threats and conservation

+In 2009, US-based Wildlife Conservation Society worked with local government to purchase 36 acres of Indonesian beach front property where approximately 40 nests are located in an effort to further conservation efforts and protect this bird.
 The Alliance for Tompotika Conservation works with communities in Sulawesi to educate locals about the maleo's endangered status and prevent the harvesting of eggs.
 The eggs are not a staple food source, but are a popular delicacy.